 Food Tours are a great way to discover Local Food in Paris

-1. CAFE & CROISSANT
+1. Café & Croissant

 In Paris, there is no better way to start the day than with a cafe & croissant and, if you are not in a hurry, your favorite newspaper.
 Most of the hotels in the city will propose cafe & croissant in their breakfasts.
 But it is also nice to take your coffee in a cute Paris cafe later in the morning.
-Replace the newspaper by some people watching.
+Replace the newspaper with some people watching.

 Eggs, oil, salt, the right “tour de main” and not much more.
 The French omelet is an easy dish to prepare, loved by everyone.
 Omelettes can be folded around a filling such cheese (very popular), spinach or mushrooms.
 You can find the French omelet in most of Paris bistros and brasseries.

 A croque-monsieur is a grilled ham and cheese sandwich, usually with a top of béchamel sauce.
 You can find croque-monsieurs in most brasseries and some Paris cafes and it is a quick and great hot staple.
 If you think it won’t be enough for a busy sightseeing Paris day, you can order a croque-madame, which adds a fried egg on the top.

 There are burgers and BURGERS!
 On this article, we are talking about burgers far from the fast food chains, made with local, fresh products and so loved by Parisians.
 Hipsters’ favorite names include Le Camion qui Fume, Le Ruisseau, Blend and much more but you can find good and cheaper classic burgers on the menus of any Parisian bistro or in food markets like Le Marché des Enfants Rouges at Le Marais.

 5. Kebab, Falafel